praydog/uevr-docs/src/plugins/getting_started.md

-# UnrealVR: Plugin Development
+# UEVR: Plugin Development

-This section covers the basics of developing plugins for UnrealVR.
-If you're looking for information on how to use UnrealVR, check out the [Usage](../usage/overview.md) section.
+This section covers the basics of developing plugins for UEVR.
+If you're looking for information on how to use UEVR, check out the [Usage](../usage/overview.md) section.

 ## Overview

-Plugins in UnrealVR are developed primarily in C++.
+Plugins in UEVR are developed primarily in C++.
 However, the API header is written in C. This means it's possible to bind it to other languages, or even just write them in C.

 The API header is located in `include/uevr/API.h`.